elastic/kibana/x-pack/plugins/fleet/README.md

 [Fleet Server](https://github.com/elastic/fleet-server) is the component that manages Elastic Agents within Fleet.
 It needs to be set up in order to enroll Elastic Agents into Fleet and is itself a special instance of Elastic Agent.

-This means that developing with enrolled agents requires at least two Elastic Agent instances (a Fleet Server and data shipping agents).
+This means that developing with enrolled agents requires at least two Elastic Agent instances: a Fleet Server and data shipping agents.
 As only one instance is allowed per host, the usual method is to run these instances in virtual machines or Docker containers.
 The [Running a local Fleet Server and enrolling Elastic Agents](dev_docs/local_setup/enrolling_agents.md) guide details this.

 Note: if you need to do simultaneous Kibana and Fleet Server development, refer to the [Developing Kibana and Fleet Server simulatanously](dev_docs/local_setup/developing_kibana_and_fleet_server.md) guide